-Staff began work in late December with Root Policy Research, a Colorado consultancy with extensive experience in the housing field, on the Grand Valley Housing Needs Assessment.
-Phase 1 of the project has been completed which included data collection, a community-wide survey and a series of focus group meetings with key stakeholders.
+Staff began work in late December 2020 with Root Policy Research ("Root"), a Colorado consultancy with extensive experience in the housing field, on the Grand Valley Housing Needs Assessment, which was Phase 1 of the project and completed in May 2021.
+The Assessment included data collection, a community-wide survey and a series of focus group meetings with key stakeholders.
+Phase 2 of the project is to develop a Housing Strategy Report which has been discussed with City Council at its June 14 and August 2, 2021 workshops.
+This is a follow-up workshop to discuss the final draft Housing Strategy Report, overall housing goals and potential resources to attain them.